 What is a paralegal, exactly?
 And how does someone get into this career?

-We connected with paralegal pros to find out exactly what the profession entails and the skills you’ll need to be successful.
-Pay attention to this insider insight to help decide if this career is right for you.
+We connected with paralegal pros and dug into the numbers to find out exactly what the paralegal profession entails.
+Pay attention to this insider insight to help you decide whether this career is right for you.

 What is a paralegal, anyway?

 Paralegals are typically employed by a lawyer or law firm, acting as a jack-of-all-trades for their respective employer.
 They may assist with administrative duties, case prep and any other elements that help ensure a law office runs smoothly.
 “My paralegal is my right hand,” says Elizabeth Ricci, Esq.
 “A good paralegal is vital to the success of any law practice.”

 Ricci adds that her paralegal maintains her calendar, keeps clients informed of the status of their cases and performs legal work under her direction.
 Paralegals tend to have a hand in several aspects of the business, toeing the line between legal secretary and entry-level lawyer, depending on the practice and the paralegal’s experience.

 Though paralegal duties tend to vary depending on work setting—working directly for a corporation or in law firm—and firm size, you can likely count on these duties in most job descriptions:

 - Interacting with clients: Helping interview clients, gathering details of a case or touching base to schedule appointments.

 - Research and writing: Fact-checking, conducting research and writing reports on your findings.